 Publisher: Published by Giovanni Giacomo De Rossi (Italian, Rome 1627–1691 Rome)

 Dedicatee: dedicated to Matthys van de Merwede, Lord of Clootwyck (Dutch, ca. 1625–after 1677)

 Dimensions: 14 x 9 5/8 in.
 (35.5 x 24.5 cm)

 Credit Line: Purchase, Joseph Pulitzer Bequest, 1917

 Castiglione made some sixty etchings, all characterized by lively handling and highly personal content.
 He was influenced by Anthony van Dyck, in whose studio he worked in Genoa, and later by the etchings of Rembrandt, just a few years his senior, working in Amsterdam.
-Castiglione etched this autobiographical image in Genoa and brought the plate to Rome in 1647; it was published in 1648 and dedicated to Matthys van de Merwede, lord of Clootwyck, a Dutch nobleman and patron of the arts who lived in Italy from 1647 to 1650.
+Castiglione made this print in Genoa and took the plate with him to Rome in 1647 where it was published a year later and dedicated to Matthys van de Merwede, lord of Clootwyck, a Dutch nobleman and patron of the arts who lived in Italy from 1647 to 1650.